 Data Object Lifecycle

-To help reproducibility and ease of collaboration, data objects on the DNAnexus Platform have a lifecycle of starting in an open state when the underlying data can be modified, and ending in the closed state where the data can be accessed and shared reliably.
-Some classes, such as records, may be created and closed in the same operation (see the "close" option in the new record method).
-When shared, the data object ID does not change though some metadata fields are allowed to change which should not affect how the data is interpreted.
-When the data object is closed, the underlying data of the objects becomes fixed.
+For reproducibility and ease of collaboration, data objects on the DNAnexus Platform follow a lifecycle that begins in an open state where the underlying data can be modified, and transitions to a closed state where the data can be accessed and shared reliably.
+Some classes, such as records, can be created and closed in the same operation (see the "close" option in the new record method).
+The data object ID remains constant when shared, though some metadata fields can change without affecting data interpretation.
+In the closed state, the object's underlying data becomes fixed.
 This includes content such as the contents of files.
 The following metadata fields are also fixed when the data object is closed:

 • Types: a list of type conventions that the data object adheres to.